carpentries-incubator/managing-computational-projects/episodes/17-citation.md

 ::::::::::::::::::::::::::::::::::::::: objectives

-- First learning objective.
-(FIXME)
+- Learn why and how to cite the work of others

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: questions

-- Why should I make my research objects available?
-- What open source tools to use for applying data science practices in bioscience?
-- How to get your research work cited and invite more contributions to your project?
+- How should I mention and cite the software or data I am using

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: keypoints

-- First key point.
-Brief Answer to questions.
-(FIXME)
+- Best practices in citing code and data

 ::::::::::::::::::::::::::::::::::::::::::::::::::